 - virtual reality studies

-For the BFA in Animation and Game Arts, you'll complete 78 credits in courses related to your major, and 120 credits overall.
+For the BFA in Art + Design: Animation + Game Art, you'll complete 78 credits in courses related to your major, and 120 credits overall.

 The minor in animation offers students the opportunity to: